gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.2-RC2/OperatorsSZ.md

 A random value from a normally distributed random variable in the interval ]mean - standardDeviation; mean + standardDeviation[.

 #### Special cases:
-  * when the operand is a point, it is read as {mean, standardDeviation}
+  * when the operand is a point, it is read as &#123;mean, standardDeviation}
   * if the operand is a list, only the two first elements are taken into account as [mean, standardDeviation]
   * when truncated_gauss is called with a list of only one element mean, it will always return 0.0